fltk/fltk/README.MSWindows.txt

  Installing FLTK
 -----------------

-FIXME: this is still the VC2008 documentation!

-The default location for VisualC 2008 libraries and headers is here:
+The default location for VisualC 2010 libraries and headers is here:

-  C:\Program Files\Microsoft Visual Studio 9.0\VC
+  C:\Program Files\Microsoft Visual Studio 10.0\VC\

 It is possible to move the FLTK libraries, headers, and Fluid into the respective subdirectories, so that they are available for future development